matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 About the other side

-- What *do you think* are their goals?
+- What *do you think* their goals are?
 How *do you think* they prioritise them?
 - What *do you think* is their BATNA?
-- What *do you think* would be minimum terms they would accept?
+- What *do you think* the minimum terms they would accept would be?

 About the situation